What Israel Is Doing

 UNRWA has documented systematic destruction of its own facilities — schools used as shelters, which were struck repeatedly despite their GPS coordinates having been shared with Israeli forces.
 The UN Secretary-General described the scale as "unprecedented."

-UNRWA.org → Situation Reports ↗Intent: What Israeli officials have said, on the record
+OHCHR.org → Türk statements ↗Intent: What Israeli officials have said, on the record

 Genocide requires intent to destroy a group.
 Courts typically infer this from systematic patterns of action.
 In Gaza, they don't have to — senior Israeli officials stated their intent clearly, publicly, and repeatedly.